Oklahoma Foot and Ankle Institute

 If you notice some redness and swelling next to your toenail, and it throbs with the slightest amount of pressure, you may have an ingrown toenail.
 Because the leading podiatrists at Oklahoma Foot and Ankle Institute know that leaving an ingrown toenail untreated can lead to a serious infection, they offer flexible scheduling for ingrown toenail treatments.
-Book your ingrown toenail evaluation at this Del City and Oklahoma City-based podiatry practice online or over the phone.
+Book your ingrown toenail evaluation at our Del City-based podiatry practice online or over the phone.

 Most men and women develop an ingrown toenail at some point in life.
 But for some, this painful issue is more common.
 One of the top causes of an ingrown toenail is improper trimming.
 If you round out your toenail edges, cut your toenails too short, or tear your toenails, as they grow, they start digging into your skin.

 It’s also typical to have ingrown toenails on a regular basis if you have abnormally curved nails.
 These aren’t the only issues that lead to ingrown toenails, though.
 Sometimes ingrown toenails occur due to: